wisdom-oss/docs/backend/development/README.md

 to the selected port on the remote machine.

 > ✨ To make SSH connections more secure and to "skip" the step of entering a
-> password every time, you should generate a SSH key and use this to connect to
+> password every time, you should generate an SSH key and use this to connect to
 > your remote host.

 > 🦺 Verify the host you are connecting to.
 If you create a port forwarding to